-AAUW Funds supports the mission of our national parent organization, the American Association of University Women, which advances equity for women and girls through philanthropy, education, research and advocacy.
-Each year the Healdsburg branch contributes to AAUW Funds for the support of the organization and its excellent programs.
-Many branch members also contribute to both AAUW Funds and to Healdsburg AAUW Fund to support the branch’s local scholarships and educational programs.
-For more AAUW Funds information contact Andi Michelsen.
+AAUW Funds supports the mission of our national parent organization, American Association of University Women, which advances equity for women and girls through philanthropy, education, research and advocacy.
+Each year, the Healdsburg branch contributes to AAUW Funds to support the organization and its excellent programs.
+Many branch members also contribute to both the national and Healdsburg Funds.
+Contributions to the Healdsburg AAUW Fund support the branch’s local scholarships and educational programs.
+For more information, contact Andi Michelsen.

 Santa Rosa Junior College (SRJC) Since 1995, the Healdsburg AAUW Branch has awarded more than $220,000 in scholarships to re-entry women who are graduating from SRJC and continuing their education at four-year colleges.
 Applicants are carefully screened and interviewed by our scholarship committee.
-Most of these women have struggled to return to college and are most deserving of our awards.
+Most of these women have struggled to return to college and are all very deserving of our awards.
 Contact Mickey Sarquis for more information.

-To hear more from our scholarship recipients Click Here.
+To hear more from our scholarship recipients, click here